Many covered entities work with vendors, consultants, lawyers, data managers and more for subcontracted services that require the use of PHI.

 Developing Confidence In Your Business Associate Agreements

-You might consider sending your BAs a brief compliance questionnaire in addition to this if you want to make sure that they actually have at least some sort of compliance program in place.
+You might consider sending your BAs a brief compliance questionnaire in addition to this to make sure that they have at least some sort of compliance program in place.

 But then again, if they show on their questionnaire that they are not strongly compliant, that could impact your ability to do business with them or demonstrate that you knew they were not compliant and did business with them anyway.